PKU-YuanGroup/Open-Sora-Plan/README.md

 ## 📰 News

 **[2024.05.27]** 🚀🚀🚀 We are launching Open-Sora Plan v1.1.0, which significantly improves video quality and length, and is fully open source!
 Please check out our latest [report](docs/Report-v1.1.0.md).
+Thanks to [ShareGPT4Video's](https://sharegpt4video.github.io/) capability to annotate long videos.

 **[2024.04.09]** 🚀 Excited to share our latest exploration on metamorphic time-lapse video generation: [MagicTime](https://github.com/PKU-YuanGroup/MagicTime), which learns real-world physics knowledge from time-lapse videos.
 Here is the dataset for train (updating): [Open-Sora-Dataset](https://github.com/PKU-YuanGroup/Open-Sora-Dataset).